THE PHILIPPINES

 Assumption Details

-Visa Route Tourist Visa — chosen for flexibility and lower start-up costs, making it easier for newcomers to settle without heavy upfront fees.
+Visa Route Tourist Visa — chosen for flexibility and lower start-up costs, making it easier to get set up in the Philippines without heavy upfront fees.

-Location Provincial area or small city (e.g., Dumaguete or Bohol), where daily expenses are generally more manageable compared to major urban centers like Manila or Cebu.
+Location Provincial area or small city (e.g., Dumaguete or Bohol), where daily expenses are generally more manageable compared to major urban centres like Manila or Cebu.

 Accommodation Budget-friendly long-term rental, moderately furnished, offering a practical balance of comfort and affordability.